trinker/termco/README.md

 have no outcome to learn from and the data is too large to classify by hand.
 One solution is to use a expert rules, regular expression approach that is somewhere between machine learning and hand coding.
 This is one solution for tagging larger, untagged data sets.
+Additionally, when each text element contains larger chunks of text, unsupervised clustering type algorithms such as k-means or topic modeling may be of use.

 This example section highlights the types of function combinations and order for a typical expert rules classification.
 This task typically